(revised September 2009)

-Only Voting Members of the Society have the right to vote in elections and at business meetings, to petition, to sponsor new Members and to hold office in the Society.
+Only Voting Members of the Society have the right to vote in elections and at business meetings, petition, sponsor new Members, and hold office in the Society.

 Council may establish Emeritus, Honorary, Student, Corporate, and other non-voting classes of Members.